zixuanxie/RDI/README.md

 # RDI
 A Fast Algorithm for Calculating a Novel Degradation Index from RNA-seq Data

+## Prerequisite
+Before using RDI package, make sure you have python3 and the required modules (argparse, numpy, pandas, math, random) installed.

 ## Install RDI
 To install RDI, download the latest release RDI-RDIv1.0.0.tar.gz, then run
 ```